About

 While there are various options for imaging, an MRI is recommended, followed by a biopsy.
 A definitive diagnosis of TGCT is normally obtained through a biopsy and will help you and your care team understand what treatment option may be best for your specific TGCT.

-MRI=magnetic resonance imaging; CT=computerized tomography.
+MRI=magnetic resonance imaging.